abetkin/blacksquare/README.md

 Examples
 -------------
-The framework isn't related in any kind to web, but since it's what majority is interested in, and taking into account the last remark about the range of its application .. an example application will be [this](https://github.com/tomchristie/rest-framework-tutorial) (the official example of using [Django REST Framework](http://www.django-rest-framework.org/)).
+The framework isn't related in any kind to web, but since it's what majority is interested in, and taking into account the last remark about the range of its application.. the example application will be [this](https://github.com/tomchristie/rest-framework-tutorial) (the official example of using [Django REST Framework](http://www.django-rest-framework.org/)).
+The global scenario is this request:

+    POST /snippets/ title=aaa code=bbb

 It demonstrates the simplest use of the framework: just patching.
 It also shows how it can be used with [django](https://www.djangoproject.com/) (see simplest middleware).
 2 patches (``check_permissions``